-Ziemia: McGolrick Park
+Ziemia: McGolrick Park Restoration

-|Project Lead:||North Brooklyn Parks Alliance (formerly Open Space Alliance)|
+|Project Lead:||North Brooklyn Parks Alliance, formerly Open Space Alliance for North Brooklyn|

 |Project Partners:||Eckford Street Studios; McGolrick Park Neighborhood Alliance; P.S.
-110 and P.S.
-34; Cottonwood Agile Learning Center; St. Stanislaw Kostka Parish; Park Church Coop; Greenpoint Islamic Center; Polish Cultural Institute of New York; Polish Consulate General; Offices of New York State Assembly Member Joseph Lentol; New York City Council Member Stephen Levin; and U.S. Congress Member Carolyn Maloney|
+110 The Monitor; P.S.
+34 Oliver H. Perry; Cottonwood NYC’s Agile Learning Center; St. Stanislaus Kostka Parish; Park Church Co-Op; Greenpoint Islamic Center; Polish Cultural Institute New York; Polish Consulate General; and Offices of New York State Assembly Member Joseph Lentol, NYC Council Member Stephen Levin, and U.S. Congress Member Carolyn Maloney|

-|Project Location:||Russell Street-side of McGolrick Park|
+|Project Location:||Monsignor McGolrick Park|

 In 2018, through a competitive process, North Brooklyn Parks Alliance (NBPA) was awarded $30,000 in GCEF funding (and provided $3,900 in matching funding) to restore two sections of garden in Monsignor McGolrick Park along the Russell Street border of the park.
 Restoration efforts included installing over 350 native plants in an enclosed meadow area and conducting ongoing maintenance (e.g. trash pickup and leaf removal.)
 Planning for the renovation of an adjacent, 1,500-square-foot woodland area of the park was also conducted.